Science: Literature

 Scientific research is published in a range of literature.
 Scientific journals communicate and document the results of research carried out in universities and various other research institutions, serving as an archival record of science.
 The first scientific journals, Journal des sçavans followed by Philosophical Transactions, began publication in 1665.
-Since that time the total number of active periodicals has steadily increased.
+Since that time, the total number of active periodicals has steadily increased.
 In 1981, one estimate for the number of scientific and technical journals in publication was 11,500.

-Most scientific journals cover a single scientific field and publish the research within that field; the research is normally expressed in the form of a scientific paper.
+Most scientific journals cover a single scientific field and publish the research within that field; the research is normally expressed in the form of a scientific article.
 Science has become so pervasive in modern societies that it is considered necessary to communicate the achievements, news, and ambitions of scientists to a wider population.